fairDataSociety/specifications/Readme.md

 #### Smart Contract

+At the core of the Fairdrive is a set of smart contracts that enable interesting additional functionalitiesThey provide a scalable way to share encrypted data in a peer-to-peer manner and gives users the means to write data into the individual’s accounts, along with the ability to categorise that data in a systematic way.

-The Noordung chain hosts a set of smart contracts that actually control the individual’s Fairdrive and its permissions.
-Another set of smart contracts controls the incentivisation aspect of Fairdrive.
-People need to pay for storage and also get paid when they share their data for a fee.
-These payment exchanges are facilitated by smart contracts ina way that makes the system trustless.
+One set of smart contracts  control the individual’s Fairdrive and its permissions.
+Another set of smart contracts controls the incentivisation aspect of Fairdrive which is paying for the amount of storage used and receiving payments for the data sold..
+These payment exchanges are facilitated by smart contracts in a way that makes the system trustless.

 #### Swarm as a storage Layer